Need advice? Call Now, Schedule a Meeting or Contact Us

 Because projects now permeate all industries and elements of society, many general trends can also have an indirect yet significant impact on project management.

-For example, demographic changes can impact organizations and project teams, stakeholders, communication methods, project outcomes, project environments, etc.
+For example, demographic changes can impact organisations and project teams, stakeholders, communication methods, project outcomes, project environments, etc.

 Rapid changes in technology and employment moving towards the ‘gig economy’ are already common currency.